-Robot fried chicken: entrepreneur seeks to improve S. Korea's favourite food
+Robot Fried Chicken: Entrepreneur Seeks To Improve S. Korea's Favourite Food

 "The market is huge," Kang told AFP at her Robert Chicken franchise.

-Chicken and pork cutlets are the most popular delivery orders in South Korea, and the industry could clearly benefit from more automation to "effectively address labour costs and workforce shortages", she said.
+Chicken cutlets are the most popular delivery orders in South Korea, and the industry could clearly benefit from more automation to "effectively address labour costs and workforce shortages", she said.

 Kang's robot, composed of a simple, flexible mechanical arm, is capable of frying 100 chickens in two hours -- a task that would require around five people and several deep fryers.